-CAPT Doorey was awarded Masters’ degrees in National Security Affairs and Strategic Studies from the Naval Postgraduate School (1986) and the Naval War College (2002).
-He was also the Navy’s Federal Executive Fellow to Harvard University's John M. Olin Institute for Strategic Studies in 1998-1999.
+Captain Doorey was awarded MA degrees in International Studies and National Security Strategy from both the US Naval Postgraduate School and the US Naval War College.
+He was a Navy fellow at Harvard University's John M. Olin Institute for Strategic Studies.
+He is fluent in Spanish.

 - Interagency Coordination

 - Human Resource Management